Ruby: a practical guide to natural red corundum

 Ruby is the red variety of corundum, the same mineral family as sapphire.
 It is valued for color, durability, rarity, and the emotion attached to red gemstones.

-For buyers, ruby should be approached with both excitement and discipline.
+for gem lovers, ruby should be approached with both excitement and discipline.
 Color can be powerful, but treatment, clarity, cut, and disclosure matter enormously.
 A ruby that looks beautiful but has unclear treatment information is not the same buying proposition as a ruby with transparent details.

 Light pink sapphire 1.25 ct